alexwky/missLASSO/README.md

 - [Contact](#Contact)
 - [Reference](#Reference)

-# LASSO
+# missLASSO
-`LASSO` is a C++ software package that perform penalized-likelihood approach for multiple typee of many features with missing data using expectation-maximization (EM) algorithm.
-We use a latent variable model to characterize the relationships across and within data types and to infer missing values from observed data.
-We develop a penalized-likelihood approach for variable selection and parameter estimation and devise an efficient expectation-maximization (EM) algorithm to implement our approach.
-We establish the asymptotic properties of the proposed estimators when the number of features increases at a polynomial rate of the sample size.
+`missLASSO` is a C++ software package that performs variable selection and estimation for the regression analysis of an outcome of interest against multiple types of features with missing data.
+We use a latent factor model to characterize the relationships across and within different types of features and to infer missing values from the observed data.
+Variable selection and estimation are performed by a penalized maximum likelihood approach and the estimator is computed using an EM algorithm.

 # DOWNLOAD AND INSTALLATION
 ## Download
-The latest version of LASSO can be downloaded from [github page](https://github.com/alexwky/LASSO).
+The latest version of missLASSO can be downloaded from [github page](https://github.com/alexwky/missLASSO).

 ## Installation
-`LASSO` is an executable file.
-Users can run it on both Linux and Window environment using `LASSO.tar.gz` or `LASSO.exe` respectively.
+`missLASSO` is an executable file.
+Users can run it on the Linux or Window environment using `missLASSO.tar.gz` or `missLASSO.exe`, respectively.
 ### Linux Environment
-1. Download `LASSO.tar.gz` to the destination directory
+1. Download `missLASSO.tar.gz` to a destinated directory
-2. Go to the directory that have `LASSO.tar.gz`
+2. Go to the destinated directory:
     ```
-    cd ./[destination directory]
+    cd ./[destinated directory]
     ```
-3. Extract `LASSO.tar.gz`
+3. Extract `missLASSO.tar.gz`
     ```
-    tar -xzvf LASSO.tar.gz
+    tar -xzvf missLASSO.tar.gz
     ```
-4. Run `LASSO`
+4. Run `missLASSO`
     ```
-    ./LASSO [type] [method] [penaltyno] [sizeX] [r] [groupsize] [cv] [lambda] [dirname] [foldername] [filename]
+    ./missLASSO [type] [method] [penaltyno] [sizeX] [r] [groupsize] [cv] [lambda] [dirname] [foldername] [filename]
-    Example : C:\Users\Desktop\LASSO>LASSO type 0 method 1 penaltyno 0 sizeX 0 r 1,1,1 groupsize 50,50 cv 1 lambda TestLambda.csv foldername testing filename SampleDataset_1.csv
+    Example : C:\Users\Desktop\missLASSO>missLASSO type 0 method 1 penaltyno 0 sizeX 0 r 1,1,1 groupsize 50,50 cv 1 lambda TestLambda.csv foldername testing filename SampleDataset_1.csv
     ```
 ### Window Environment
-1. Download `LASSO.exe` to the destionation directory
+1. Download `missLASSO.exe` to a destionated directory
 2. Open command prompt and set the working directory
     ```
-    cd ./[destination directory]
+    cd ./[destinated directory]
     ```
-3. Run `LASSO`
+3. Run `missLASSO`
     ```
-    LASSO [type] [method] [penaltyno] [sizeX] [r] [groupsize] [cv] [lambda] [dirname] [foldername] [filename]
+    missLASSO [type] [method] [penaltyno] [sizeX] [r] [groupsize] [cv] [lambda] [dirname] [foldername] [filename]
-    Example : C:\Users\Desktop\LASSO>LASSO type 0 method 1 penaltyno 0 sizeX 0 r 1,1,1,1 groupsize 30,30,30 cv 1 lambda TestLambda.csv foldername testing filename SampleDataset.csv
+    Example : C:\Users\Desktop\missLASSO>missLASSO type 0 method 1 penaltyno 0 sizeX 0 r 1,1,1,1 groupsize 30,30,30 cv 1 lambda TestLambda.csv foldername testing filename SampleDataset.csv
     ```

 # Arguments